 COLLEGE OF BUSINESS

-In response to the COVID-19 pandemic and the closure of some academic testing sites, the College of Business at Louisiana Tech University will temporarily waive the GMAT and/or GRE requirement for applications to the Master of Business Administration (MBA) and Master of Accountancy (MAcc) programs for the Summer and Fall 2020 terms.
-For those requesting a GMAT/GRE waiver, a minimum undergraduate GPA of 3.0 will be required prior to consideration of applications to the MBA or MAcc programs.
-This amended policy will remain in effect through August 15, 2020.
+In response to the COVID-19 pandemic and the closure of some academic testing sites, the College of Business at Louisiana Tech University will temporarily waive the GMAT and/or GRE requirement for applications to the Master of Business Administration (MBA) and Master of Accountancy (MAcc) programs for the Winter 2020-2021 quarter for applicants with a minimum undergraduate GPA of 3.2.
+Classes for the Spring 2021 quarter begin on March 10 and classes for the Summer 2021 quarter begin on June 3.